prisma-collective/docs/docs/collaborators/communities of practice/practice networks.md

 > [!NOTE] Regenesis Collaboration...
 > The collaboration with [[Regenesis]]...
 >
-> *aims to* apply this governance system to facilitate the self-organising of place-sourced [[action-learning journeys]]…
+> *aims to* apply this governance system to facilitate the self-organising of place-sourced [[Action-learning journeys]]…
 >
 > *in order to* produce a suite of developmental case studies that engage a broader (global) audience with the work of regenerative development and design
 >